Bandwidth Communications Services Agreement

 You represent and warrant that (a) your use of the Services will comply with all applicable laws; (b) you will not use the Services for any illegal activity or in a manner that otherwise violates Bandwidth’s Acceptable Use Policy; (c) you have provided, and will continue to provide, adequate notices and have obtained, and will continue to obtain, the necessary permissions and consents to provide Customer Data to us for use pursuant to Section 3.2 (Obligation to Maintain End User Information) and Section 3.3 (Customer Responsibilities).

-EXCEPT AS OTHERWISE SET FORTH UNDER THIS AGREEMENT AND/OR ANY APPLICABLE SLA, THE SERVICE(S) ARE PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS AND WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, QUALITY, UNINTERRUPTED OR ERROR-FREE, FITNESS FOR A PARTICULAR PURPOSE, ANY WARRANTIES IMPLIED BY ANY COURSE OF PERFORMANCE OR USAGE OF TRADE, OR THAT THE SERVICE WILL MEET CUSTOMER’S REQUIREMENTS, ALL OF WHICH ARE EXPRESSLY DISCLAIMED.
+EXCEPT AS OTHERWISE SET FORTH UNDER THIS AGREEMENT AND/OR ANY APPLICABLE SERVICE LEVEL AGREEMENT, THE SERVICE(S) ARE PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS AND WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, QUALITY, UNINTERRUPTED OR ERROR-FREE, FITNESS FOR A PARTICULAR PURPOSE, ANY WARRANTIES IMPLIED BY ANY COURSE OF PERFORMANCE OR USAGE OF TRADE, OR THAT THE SERVICE WILL MEET CUSTOMER’S REQUIREMENTS, ALL OF WHICH ARE EXPRESSLY DISCLAIMED.
 BANDWIDTH ADDITIONALLY DISCLAIMS ALL WARRANTIES RELATED TO THIRD PARTY PROVIDERS.
 YOU ACKNOWLEDGE, UNDERSTAND AND AGREE THAT BANDWIDTH EXERCISES NO CONTROL OVER, AND DISCLAIMS ANY RESPONSIBILITY FOR, THE ACCURACY AND QUALITY OF ANY INFORMATION TRANSMITTED VIA THE INTERNET OR A TELECOMMUNICATIONS PROVIDER NETWORK BY OR ON BEHALF OF CUSTOMER WITH THE USE OF ANY ACCOUNT AND/OR THE SERVICE(S).
 BETA OFFERINGS ARE PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS AND WITHOUT WARRANTY OF ANY KIND, AND BANDWIDTH WILL HAVE NO LIABILITY AND NO OBLIGATION TO INDEMNIFY FOR ANY BETA OFFERING WHATSOEVER.

 9. Third-Party Claims